Klest94/Bellatrex/README.md

 This repository contains:
 - instructions to run Bellatrex on your machine
 - an overwview of the datasets used to test the effectiveness of the method
-- accesss to the aforementioned (post-processed) datasets
+- accesss to such datasets, as they appear after the pre-processing step.

 # Set-up

 To ensure that Bellatrex runs correctly, use a Python environment that matches the requirements indicated in `requirements.txt`.
-To minimize the chances of encountering compatibility issues, we advice to install the needed packages on a new (conda) environment with:
+To minimize the chances of encountering compatibility issues, we advice to install the  packages on a new (conda) environment with Anaconda:
 ```
 conda create --name bellatrex-tutorial python=3.9
 ```